Top-rated local movers that handle New York City to Las Vegas moves

 - Las Vegas is considered to be less safe than New York City with a score of 44.2 vs New York City’s 49.17.

-- Air quality in Las Vegas is good, and in New York City it's good.
+- Air quality in Las Vegas is Good, and in New York City it’s Good.

-- Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.
+- Elevator reservation: Reserve elevator access early if your building requires it, to avoid delays on moving day.

 - State licensing: Movers that provide relocation services within the Silver State are subject to rules and regulations set forth by the Nevada Transportation Authority (NTA).
 The NTA’s aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 - State regulator: You can verify a Nevada moving company’s license by visiting the state’s public utilities commission.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Las Vegas Start the process here.
+- Change of address: File your USPS change of address about a week before moving so mail reaches Las Vegas smoothly.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection, the cost-free choice provided by movers, albeit with minimal coverage.
 Movers take responsibility for a maximum of 60 cents per pound per article.
 For instance, if your mover misplaced or damaged a valuable item like a 30-pound sculpture, you would only receive $18 (60 cents x 30 pounds).
-For comprehensive coverage of your items' full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.
+For comprehensive coverage of your items’ full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.

 Where to live in Las Vegas